 Then I just went stack by stack and sorted them into their appropriate bin.
 Once everything was sorted, I created individual file folders and then sorted the papers into each file folder accordingly.

 I completed this quickly and was ready to start the makeover on the file cabinet.
 Since I wanted the file cabinet to match the shelves I redid for the office last year, I knew white chalk paint and decoupage was what I would use.

 Thankfully I had all of the supplies I needed on hand.
-Plus I even found 4 casters I could add to the file cabinet to make it easy to move around.
+Plus I even found four casters I could add to the file cabinet to make it easy to move around.

 Since I had never painted metal with chalk paint, I Googled it and found that it worked well, so I figured I would give it a try!
 One article even said it covered rust (see photo below) which is great because there were a few rusty spots on the file cabinet.
-Even if the rust does show back up, I will just paint that area again!
+If the rust does show back up, I will paint that area again!

 - Metal file cabinet

 - Paintbrush or roller (I started with a brush and moved to a roller)

 - Mod Podge

 - New drawer labels (if you want them) I made mine with wooden ovals, chalkboard paint, and stick on labels, and a Sharpie